krrakash/price_predictor/README.md

 -
 ### 🛠 Setup Functionality

-<span style="color: red;">When the project is run for the first time, it will automatically fetch the last 24 hours of prices for both Ethereum and Polygon at 60-minute intervals.
-This ensures the database is populated with historical data immediately.</span>
+⚠️ **IMPORTANT:** When the project is run for the first time, it will automatically fetch the last 24 hours of prices for both Ethereum and Polygon at 60-minute intervals.
+This ensures the database is populated with historical data immediately.

 ### 🔄 Automated Tasks